 Catecholamine Analysis in Plasma or Urine

-Here we outline our highly sensitive method for the detection of norepinephrine (NE) and epinephrine (E) from plasma, tissue or urine samples.
+Here we outline our highly sensitive method for the detection of norepinephrine (NE) and epinephrine (E) from plasma, tissue, or urine samples.

 This method utilizes a simple eight-step sample preparation protocol which also includes an internal standard (dihydroxybenzylamine) to account for the recovery rate.
 The sample is added to a solution containing aluminum oxide, which under the basic conditions bonds the catecholamines to the aluminum.
 This complex is then washed repeatedly to remove any remaining contaminants from the sample.
 In the final step of the protocol, the catecholamines are recovered using acetic acid.
-This sample preparation allows concentration of NE, E and dopamine when the sample volume is more than a few hundred microliters.
+This sample preparation allows the concentration of NE, E, and dopamine when the sample volume is more than a few hundred microliters.

-During high stress conditions, such as blood sampling from an animal, NE and E levels are significantly elevated.
+During high-stress conditions, such as blood sampling from an animal, NE and E levels are significantly elevated.
 For such cases, the extraction process may not be necessary because the concentrations of NE and E are much higher than the concentrations of the other analytes present in the sample.
 However, in the case of human blood sampling, stress levels are normally lower and therefore, the levels of NE and E are significantly lower than compared to the animals’.
-The extraction process is necessary to identify the NE and E peaks among the large number of unknown peaks present in the sample.
+The extraction process is necessary to identify the NE and E peaks among a large number of unknown peaks present in the sample.
 Additionally, human blood contains more unknown compounds not found in animal blood.
 Thus, the extraction process is more important for the detection of NE and E from blood samples at lower concentrations.
 The extraction process is always required for urine samples.

 This method reliably allows for a detection limit of 0.5 fmol for both NE and E in a 20 min analysis time.
 Typical NE and E levels in human plasma are approximately 200 pg/ml (1 pmol/ml) and 10 pg/ml (0.1 pmol/ml), respectively.
 Dopamine detection is also possible using this methodology.